 Faculty, Fellows, & Students

 Philip Doty is the Associate Dean in the School of Information Science.
 His research and teaching interests include copyright, privacy, governmental information policy, and the social effects of technology.
-He is an Associate Director of the Telecommunications and Information Policy Institute.
+He is an Associate Director of the Technology and Information Policy Institute.
+More about Philip Doty

 Global, Hybrid or Multiple?
 Cultural Identities in the Age of Satellite TV and the Internet [Download PDF]

-Sharon Strover is the Philip G. Warner Regents Professor in Communication and former Chair of the Radio-TV-Film Department at the University of Texas, where she teaches communications and telecommunications courses and directs the Telecommunications and Information Policy Institute.
-Read More
+Sharon Strover is the Philip G. Warner Regents Professor in Communication and former Chair of the Radio-TV-Film Department at the University of Texas, where she teaches communications and telecommunications courses and directs the Technology and Information Policy Institute.
+Read More at the TIPI site

 The Effects of Expanding Broadband to Rural Areas [Download PDF]